ADP: adposition

 Definition

-Some prepositions take the form of fixed multiword expressions, e.g. ի սեր “for the love of”, ի պատիվ “in honor of”.
-The component words are then still tagged according to their basic use (ի is ADP, սեր is NOUN, etc.) and their status as multiword expressions is accounted for in the syntactic annotation.
+Some prepositions take the form of fixed multiword expressions, e.g. ի սեր/i ser “for the sake of”, ի պատիվ/i pativ “in honor of”.
+The component words are then still tagged according to their basic usage (ի/i is ADP, սեր/ser is NOUN, etc.) and their status as multiword expressions is accounted for in the syntactic annotation.

 Although a few localizers have further grammaticalized into adverbials denoting spatial concepts, localizers with the adverbial function are still tagged as ADP (but are labeled with additional features and with the dependency relation obl).

-Note also, that there is a number of case-marking elements (traditionally called “adpositional words”), derived from a closed set of nouns, adjectivs/participles or adverbs.
-They are still tagged ADP.
+Note also that there are a number of case-marking elements (traditionally called “adpositional words”), derived from a closed set of nouns, adjectives/participles or adverbs.
+They are tagged based on their main part-of-speech category in UPOS.
+Their function as a part of speech different from that indicated by their UPOS tag is marked by the ExtPos feature.

 Examples